Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-4.md

 The `parse.bytecode` field is interesting and takes us into [BCH Script](https://documentation.cash/protocol/blockchain/script.html), i.e., [opcodes](https://documentation.cash/protocol/blockchain/script.html#operation-codes-opcodes).

 BCH Script is an integral part of the BCH blockchain and is used in every part of its operations.
 In fact, it’s not actually true that _you and I_ spend our BCH — only BCH scripts can spend BCH.
+We just provide the keys.

 Every transaction involves scripts to process and validate them.
 Every transaction requires (a) a locking script that secures the funds and (b) an unlocking script that meets the conditions set by the locking script to spend the funds.